rei/rei-cedar-docs/docs/patterns/notifications/README.md

 #### Don't Use When
 - The User makes a selection that does not change or add content to the page
-- The Content added to the page is not updating inline copy or representing an actionable item in progress
+- The notification is not updating inline copy
+- The notification does not relate to an actionable element in a busy state
 - The content added to the page is critical and needs imediate attention (see [alert](../alerts))

 #### Notification Composition